Total Pageviews

 A final interruption:

 The word Hawwa (or Chavvah in more modernly pronounced Hebrew) mutated over time into the name “Eve.”
 Words change, you see.
-For example, the recent English slur-words ginna gohtada used to be pronounced, “going to go to the” – as in “I’m ginna gohtada store now.”
+For example, the recent English slurred-words ginna gohtada used to be pronounced, “going to go to the” – as in “I’m ginna gohtada store now.”
 The word Hawwa did that, too, becoming ‘Eua in the ancient Greek, then becoming Eva in the Latin, then becoming Eve in your English Bible.

 Her name is mentioned only 4 times in all of Scripture.